codemagic-ci-cd/codemagic-docs/content/integrations/codecov-integration.md

 ## Collecting test results

 After writing tests with your test suite you can generate a coverage report using **lcov** and upload that coverage report to **Codecov** directly via **codemagic.yaml**.
+It is also possible to exit the script if code coverage is less or more than expected rates.
 Refer to the sample script below:

 ```
 - name: Coverage report